 - Don’t work on everything at once.
 Even if the changes are small, tackling ten keystone habits is too exhausting.
 Pick one or two and focus on habits and process more than outcomes.

 - Learn about your brain.
-Understanding the brain science of behavior change can work against feelings of personal failure (“I’m just not strong enough to do this.”) and help you build on your strengths (“I need to take care of my prefrontal cortex by sleeping enough so I can really practice these new habits.”)
+Understanding the brain science of behavior change can work against feelings of personal failure (“I’m just not a good enough parent to do this.”) and help you build on your strengths (“It makes sense that we need to regulate first before we can do hard things.”)